Thank you for your response

 Yes, you can make amendments to an already filed GSTR-1 of a particular tax period by declaring the amended details in the return

 For example: Mr. X of Kerala has sold goods to Mr. Y of Karnataka for INR 1,00,000 on 30th August 2018 and declared in the GSTR-1 of August 2018.
 Now he realised that he made a mistake in the date of invoice, so he can make an amended invoice with correct invoice date i.e. 16th August 2018 This amended invoice can be shown in the GSTR 1 of September 2018.

 The ‘Revised date’ to be mentioned in an amended invoice must be not later than the last date of the original invoice tax period.
 For example, if an original invoice dated 12/07/2018 is being amended in August then the revised invoice date cannot be later than 31/07/2018.

 Following details cannot be amended at Invoice level :

-Following details cannot be amended at summary level
+Following details cannot be amended at summary level:

 Note: However, you can replace the existing place of supply with another place of supply with some limitations.
 Refer the examples given below

 With respect to Place of Supply, note the following:

 Let us understand the above with the following scenarios: